wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 2106125

 The theme for this project is 'Alive' so I came up with a couple of initial ideas.
 One of the ideas was a simplified farming game where you would keep plants or crops alive.
 My second idea was an fps style game where you would have to continuously kill enemies in order to stay alive.
 However, since it was my first time making a game in Unreal, I thought these might be a bit too complicated, especially the farming game.
-I decided to go for a horror game where the player would be stuck in a building with monsters, trying to stay alive whilst looking for the exit.
+I decided to go for a game where the player would be stuck in a building with monsters, trying to stay alive whilst looking for the exit.

 ## Research